Coronavirus: Our latest COVID-19 advice for our patients and relatives

 Cardiology, Electrophysiology and Devices

-Since his appointment he has been accepted into the SCAI Emerging Leader Mentorship (SCAI-ELM) program as one of 12 national and international SCAI-ELM fellows (2013-2015) and is an Elected Member of Early Career Section Leadership Council of the ACC (2018-2021).
+He has published over 100 peer reviewed manuscripts and is a senior research fellow at the University of Cambridge.
 He is a specialist adviser to MHRA interventional device program, NICE interventional procedures program and the NIHR HTA program.
-He is an Expert Adviser for the NICE Centre for Guidelines.
-He has participated in guideline and position paper publications for the ESC, ACC, AHA and NICE and has recently been appointed as a NICE clinical guideline chair.
+He is an Expert Adviser for the NICE Centre for Guidelines and has participated in guideline and position paper publications for the ESC, ACC, AHA and NICE and is currently appointed as a NICE clinical guideline chair.
+He is regularly asked to act as a medicolegal expert and has an efficient and busy private practice.

 Cardiology, Interventional Cardiology